WHAT is the Alaska Performance Scholarship (APS)?

 WHO can get the APS?

-Alaska residents who graduate from an Alaska high school (public, private, or home school), in 2011 or later and meet the following requirements are eligible for an APS award:
+Alaska residents who graduate from an Alaska high school (public, private, or home school), in 2011 or later and meet the qualifying requirements are eligible for an APS award.

 WHERE can the APS be used?

 The APS can be used at any participating college or university in Alaska, or for approved career and technical education programs in the state.
 Click here for more information on participating Alaska postsecondary institutions.